Soulimoo/flight-management-api/README.md

 - CSRF protection enabled for production (disabled for testing)
 - REST principles are followed for API design
 - Comprehensive exception handling for security violations

-## Extending the Application

-You can extend this application by:

-1. Adding user registration functionality
-2. Implementing flight search by various criteria
-3. Adding more detailed flight information (aircraft, crew, etc.)
-4. Implementing booking functionality
-5. Adding pagination and sorting for flight listings
-6. Enhancing security with refresh tokens
-7. Adding additional role types (e.g., MANAGER, OPERATOR)